kubernetes/cloud-provider-sample/k8-samples.md

 ```

 ########################################################################
-###    ALLOW only particular POD from a PARTICULAR namespace
+###    ALLOW only particular POD from a PARTICULAR namespace and all PODs with labels app: auth-client Irrespective NS
 ########################################################################

 ```